FixelAlgorithmsTeam/fixel/_posts/2018-03-08-luminosity-mask-001.md

 ---
-title: 'Luminosity Mask - How Does It (Really) Works?'
+title: 'Luminosity Mask - How Does It (Really) Work?'
 date: 	2018-03-08
 author: Fixel Algorithms
 layout: post